nayefahmad/colbind/README.md

 ## Notes

 * you might want to use `devtools::test_file()` explicitly, because test_file() can conflict with `testthat::test_file()`.
 Alternatively, just use the keyboard shortcut `ctrl + shift + T`
+* I was gonna ask, **"Can we use this testing infrastructure in cases where we're not building packages, like for analytical workflows?"**; but then I realized that's the wrong approach.
+Why not just build a package with demo data that contains all the functions (and tests) and then source() that in the actual analysis?
+That will make it easy to reuse those functions for future use cases.

 ## Questions